 - Creating a mindful state.

 - Encouraging deep breathing.

 Yoga is particularly helpful for those in recovery because it addresses many of the symptoms and conditions recovering addicts face.
-The practice calms the nervous system and helps with drug cravings as well as painful emotions that bubble to the surface during the recovery process.
+The practice calms the nervous system and helps with drug cravings and painful emotions that bubble to the surface during the recovery process.

 Much like yoga, meditation creates a state of mindfulness.
 It also promotes deep breathing and offers many other similar benefits.
 Aside from reducing stress, meditation helps a person with self-awareness.
 Becoming aware of one’s thoughts can help them develop a greater understanding of the triggers and underlying causes of their substance abuse.

 A study from the University of Washington looked at 286 people who had completed a rehab program successfully.
-They assigned them at random to one of three groups: a 12-step group, a meditation group, and a traditional program designed for relapse prevention.
-The meditation program was found to be most effective.
+They randomly assigned them to one of three groups: a 12-step group, a meditation group, and a traditional program designed for relapse prevention.
+The meditation program was found to be the most effective.

 Of course, there’s no reason a recovering addict must choose between meditation and these other options.
 Practices like meditation and yoga are excellent adjunct therapies, meaning they’re best used alongside traditional treatments.
 They are not intended to replace proper medical care.